Rochester Lifestyle Medicine Institute

 RLMI is a 501(c)(3) tax-exempt non-profit organization.

-We truly believe that Lifestyle Medicine is the prescription needed to promote not just the healing of the individual, but the healing of our world, and the ecosystems we and our fellow creatures depend on.
+We believe that Lifestyle Medicine is the prescription needed to promote not just the healing of the individual, but the healing of our world, and the ecosystems we and our fellow creatures depend on.
 What’s the connection?
-In addition to being a more powerful treatment for most of the illnesses that we currently attempt to address with the paradigms of modern medicine, Lifestyle Medicine—with its emphasis on a whole-food plant-based diet, physical activity, and other low-tech interventions—uses far fewer resources while generating less waste and greenhouse gas; and at a much lower cost!
-Lifestyle Medicine brings into alignment the needs of the individual with the needs of the many.
+In addition to being a more powerful treatment for most of the illness that we currently attempt to address with the paradigms of modern medicine, Lifestyle Medicine—with its emphasis on a whole-food plant-based diet, physical activity, and other low-tech interventions—uses far fewer resources while generating less waste and greenhouse gas; and at a much lower cost.
+Lifestyle Medicine brings into alignment the needs of the individual with the needs of the many!

 Rochester Lifestyle Medicine Institute (RLMI) was formed to accomplish the following:

 - Help Lifestyle Medicine and Plant-Based Nutrition become the Standard of Care for our ailing health care system.